Zawaddie/THM-Penetration-Tester-Path/A. Jr. Penetration Tester/3. Introduction To Web Hacking/ 06  File inclusion/readme.md

 ---

-C. **Scenario #3:** No source code thus we do a black box testing depending on the errors to understand how data is passed and processed into the web app.
+C. **Scenario #3:** <br> No source code thus we do a black box testing depending on the errors to understand how data is passed and processed into the web app.

 In this scenario, we have the entry point: http://webapp.thm/index.php?lang=EN.
 If we enter an invalid input, such as THM, we get the following error